dankuri/mep/README.md

-# mep
+# Multiplayer Editing Protocol &amp; Server Implementation

-Multiplayer Editing Protocol &amp; Server Implementation
+The server is written in Go with the use of gorilla/websocket library.